stephskaggs/stephskaggs.github.io/_posts/2014-09-15-blog-update.markdown

 ---
 layout: post
-title: I made a blog
+title: I made a thing - Look!
+A blog.
 date: 2014-09-15
 categories: Blog, HTML
 ---

-Look!
-A blog.

 It's not pretty.
 There's no CSS.
 But it's a thing that I made and I'm marginally proud.
 I'm going to follow my progress in this class by posting updates on what the blog looks like as I learn.
 A blog post about a blog?
 Yup, I'm so meta.